EE broadband review

 - Download speed: 67Mb

-Unless full-fibre is available in your area, these are going to be the fastest EE broadband packages available.
+Unless full fibre is available in your area, these will be the fastest EE broadband packages available.

-Many homes will find EE Fibre perfectly sufficient, but Fibre Plus does offer a significant upgrade in speed for very little extra cost.
+Many homes will find EE Fibre good enough, but Full Fibre does offer a significant upgrade in speed without costing you too much extra.

 - Download speed: 500Mb